Higher education is a wonderful thing, but the price can be very steep.

 Location: Haviland, Kansas

-This Christian learning institution provides a Full Tuition Scholarship.
+This Christian educational institution provides a Full Tuition Scholarship.
 According to the school:

-“The commitment of the college and our supporters is that students should not graduate from college and carry large debt load into their future that might prevent them for following God’s call.”
+“The commitment of the college and our supporters is that students should not graduate from college and carry a large debt load into their future that might prevent them from following God’s call.”